 We've aimed to pick out a range of lenses in different focal lengths for this guide – as long as a lens pairs well with the A7R III and A7R IV, it merits inclusion on this list.
 While these cameras pair best with expensive, high-quality lenses, we acknowledge that everyone's financial situation is different, so where possible we've also included budget alternatives to many of the lenses listed here.
 Just be aware that you generally won't get the same level of sharpness when using a cheaper lens!

-So whether you’re looking for a wide aperture, wide angle prime for landscapes, or a fast, sharp telephoto zoom for gig photography, we’ve got you covered in our guide to the best lenses for the Sony A7R III and IV.
+No matter whether you’re looking for a wide-angle prime for landscapes, a sharp telephoto zoom for portraits, or a professional standard zoom for all situations, we’ve got you covered in our guide to the best lenses for the Sony A7R III and IV.

 A 35mm f/1.4 lens is nothing new, but the Sony FE 35mm F1.4 G Master is something quite special, if only for how good its results are at that maximum aperture.
 After all, more than a few lens have come with this aperture rating, while delivering wide-open results so soft that you might as well not bother.
 Not so with this G Master prime, as we discovered when we reviewed the lens – provided you nail the focusing, the wide-open image quality is astonishingly good.
 It really expands the utility of the lens.